What is male pattern hair loss?

 - Minoxidil solution

-Low level laser therapy is of unproven benefit in pattern balding; one device has been approved by the FDA for marketing.
-Further studies are required to determine the magnitude of the benefit, if any.
+Low-level laser therapy is of unproven benefit in pattern balding; one device has been approved by the FDA for marketing.
+Platelet-rich plasma injections are also under investigation.
+Further studies are required to determine the magnitude of the benefit if any.